111 Goals For 2023 (New Year Personal Goals Examples)

 105. Love people more

-How to set your goals
+How to set your goals for 2023

 I came across an article by Action For Happiness that provided some excellent goal-setting tips.
 The group is a charity that focuses on research-backed ways people can become happier.
 The seven tips they recommend are: